 Example: (immigrants OR "lawful permanent residents") AND "United States" AND "immigration law"

-When searching in the Library catalog, a Library database, or Google Scholar, type your search (like citizenship AND policies) into the search box to find resources related to your topic.
+When searching in the Library catalog or a database, type your search (like citizenship AND policies) into the search box to find resources related to your topic.